jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 ### Step 1: Write the SetWebFlag action executer class

-Like the MoveReplacedAction, this action extends ActionExecuterAbstractBase.
-The action takes a parameter that specifies the value for the “sc:isActive” flag.
-Actions declare parameters by overriding the addParameterDefinitions method:
+Like the `MoveReplacedAction`, this action class extends `ActionExecuterAbstractBase`.
+The action takes a parameter that specifies the value for the `sc:isActive` flag.
+Actions declare parameters by overriding the `addParameterDefinitions()` method, like this:

     @Override
     protected void addParameterDefinitions(List<ParameterDefinition> paramList) {